 Kaiserschmarrn (Shredded Pancake)

 This is a large pancake, baked in the oven in a skillet and then cut into pieces before serving.
 It’s usually topped with powdered sugar and served with a plum compote.
 I elected to serve it with strawberries instead.
 The pancake is really light and fluffy because you beat the egg whites separately before folding them into the rest of the mixture.
-I got the recipe from Lil Vienna.
+The recipe I used is from Lil Vienna.

 I found this to be a little on the dry side, so I added maple syrup after I started eating, which I’m sure isn’t traditional.
 I did really like this idea though and I’d probably make it again and try to just cook for less time.

-This was another great week filled with delicious food.
-I think my favorite was the tiroler gröstl.
-Although it was really simple, it was just so good.
+This was another great week!
+Food from Austria is delicious.
+I think my favorite was the tiroler gröstl; although it was really simple, it was just so good.
 I also particularly enjoyed the sachertorte and the faschierte laibchen.

 Next week, I will be cooking food from my last ‘A’ country, Azerbaijan!